K-theoretic classification of inductive limit actions of fusion categories on AF-algebras: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Sam Evington, Zhengwei Liu, Sergio Giron Pacheco, and David Penneys for helpful comments and enlightening conversations.
+The authors would like to thank Sam Evington, Zhengwei Liu, Sergio Gir\'on Pacheco, and David Penneys for helpful comments and enlightening conversations.
 Corey Jones was supported by NSF DMS-2100531, Roberto Hern\'andez Palomares was partially supported by NSF grant DMS-2000331, and Quan Chen was partially supported by NSF DMS-1654159.